Get-Gud-Dev/Role/docs/1-abstract-design/technical/maps/raycast.md

 Row rays are calculated after the column ray has captured a Column Ray.
 Column ray angles are determined by looking at the Y resolution of the game and by calculating a Y field of view using the aspect ratio of the screen and the player's X field of view.

 Row rays perform the exact same probing as column rays, only now the X,Y data is sampled from the maps and is technically a 'side view' taken from the top down column ray.

+Once a surface is hit the distance property of the ray is used to figure out how to shade it